winstonsapps/pilot-quiz/README.md

 # pilot-quiz
-a ppl quiz written in python
+a ppl quiz written in python using guizero